hspec/hspec/hspec-discover/README.markdown

 `hspec-discover`.  `hspec-discover` will then generate a suitable main module for your test suite.

-For the above example it looks like this.
+For the above example something like this is generated.

 ```haskell
 module Main where